 Back-end development powers an application’s server-side functionalities.
 It involves managing databases, processing requests, and generating responses.
 Developers use languages like Node.js, Python, or Ruby, alongside frameworks like Express.js, Django, or Flask, to build robust server-side components.
 Understanding databases, APIs, and server management is crucial for effective back-end development.

 Testing is a big part of a full-stack developer’s expertise.
 It is imperative to validate the functionality and performance of full-stack applications.
 Developers employ testing techniques, including unit, integration, and end-to-end testing, using tools like Jest, Mocha, and Selenium.
 Timely debugging across front-end and back-end environments ensures quick issue resolution.
+Maintaining code quality through best practices, code reviews, and automation is essential for delivering reliable software.

 Now, project management expertise is rarely considered.
 Popular methodologies like Scrum and Agile promote iterative development.
 Developers need to have at least a basic understanding of how project management tools work.
 One of the most commonly used ones is Jira.
 While quite complex and confusing, it is perfect for software development teams working on big and complex projects.